 Forest Park

+When living in Kirkwood MO, you can’t skip out on Forest Park.
 With over 1,300 acres of luminous and rich green landscapes, this urban public park goes down as one of Kirkwood’s most appreciated gems.
 The park is swarming with lakes, streams, nature reserves, forests, and ecosystems of all sorts.
 Forest Park is the perfect place for those wanting to get outside, have a peaceful picnic, toon in at festivals, or just enjoy the serene presence of nature.

-5595 Grand Dr, St. Louis, MO 63112, +1 513-686-1600
+5595 Grand Dr, St. Louis, MO 63112, (513) 686-1600

 The Magic House

-This exciting children’s discovery and educational center in Kirkwood features everything from hands-on exhibits to fun events for the little ones.
+This exciting children’s discovery and educational center in Downtown Kirkwood features everything from hands-on exhibits to fun events for the little ones.
 The museum aims to provoke curiosity and imagination in both an interesting and educational manner.
 This is a great place for kids to learn to have fun while learning!

-516 S Kirkwood Rd, St. Louis, MO 63122, +1 314-822-8900
+516 S Kirkwood Rd, St. Louis, MO 63122, (314) 822-8900

 Kirkwood, MO Additional Attractions: